mgpauly1458/raft-engineering-challenge/README.md

 Go to the app and view the parks in the map.
 Type into the search bar what combinations of features, locations, or names of the parks you want to see.
 Your chat history will be persistently saved and displayed next to the map (and is sent to the LLM after each query, so feel free to reference your previous chats).

 Example Queries from the demo video:

 "Remove all the parks that have Basketball"

-"Show the closest 3 parks to 'Pearl City District Park'" "Add the closest park to Kapolei that has Baseball"
+"Show the closest 3 parks to 'Pearl City District Park'"

+"Add the closest park to Kapolei that has Baseball"

 *Note* The LLM looks for the words 'Remove' and 'Add' in your queries, due to how the prompt was engineered.
 This is not necessary to successfully use the app, but testing showed this trick does improve performance.

+*Note* Due to the persistent storage and global app state through SQL, only one person should use the deployed app at a time.

 ---

 ## Demo Videos